 - Sum 41 and Simple Plan carried the Canadian flag with relentless hooks.

-This era also fed directly into the scene phenomenon.
-If you ever wondered what happened to those bands, our feature on scene bands and where they are now tracks them down.
+This era also fed directly into what fans call “scene” culture.
+Our feature on scene bands and where they are now tracks down what happened to those bands.

 As the 2000s mainstream faded, a dedicated underground kept pop-punk alive.
-The Wonder Years, State Champs, Neck Deep and All Time Low built loyal followings on hard touring and honest, emotional songwriting.
-Then, around 2020, pop-punk roared back into the pop charts.
-Machine Gun Kelly’s Tickets to My Downfall debuted at No. 1 on the Billboard 200 in 2020, signalling a full commercial revival, while artists like WILLOW and Meet Me @ The Altar widened who the genre belonged to.
-Heading into 2026, pop-punk nostalgia tours and TikTok rediscoveries keep the catalog more streamed than ever.
+The Wonder Years, State Champs, Neck Deep, and All Time Low built loyal followings through hard touring and honest, emotional songwriting.
+Then, around 2020, pop-punk roared back onto the pop charts.
+Machine Gun Kelly’s Tickets to My Downfall debuted at No. 1 on the Billboard 200 in 2020, marking a full commercial revival, while artists like WILLOW and Meet Me @ The Altar widened who the genre belonged to.
+Heading into 2026, nostalgia tours and TikTok rediscoveries keep the catalog more streamed than ever.

-Pop-punk never lived alone.
-It shares DNA with emo, post-hardcore, screamo and metalcore, and bands constantly crossed between them.
-If the screaming and breakdowns confuse you, our explainer on post-hardcore vs screamo vs metalcore sorts out the differences.
-The festival that united all of these scenes is covered in our history of Warped Tour.
+Pop-punk never developed in isolation.
+It shares DNA with emo, post-hardcore, screamo, and metalcore, and bands constantly crossed between all four.
+If the screaming and breakdowns throw you off, our explainer on post-hardcore vs screamo vs metalcore sorts out the differences.
+The festival that brought all of these scenes together is covered in our history of Warped Tour.

-Some of pop-punk’s most important records sit shoulder to shoulder with emo classics, which is why we treat them together in our roundup of the best emo and pop-punk albums ever made.
-And for the bands that defined the 2000s scene specifically, the stories of Twenty One Pilots, Panic!
-At The Disco and Sleeping With Sirens show how far the sound stretched.
+Some of pop-punk’s most important records sit shoulder to shoulder with emo classics, which is why our roundup of the best emo and pop-punk albums ever made treats them together.
+And for the bands that defined the 2000s scene specifically, Twenty One Pilots, Panic!
+At The Disco, and Sleeping With Sirens show just how far the sound stretched.

 Frequently Asked Questions